 Step 4

-Mix water, sugar, and mirin in a pot, then add the taro and bring it to a boil.
-Once it's boiling, add the squid and sake, and skim off any scum.
-Cover it with an otoshi-buta and simmer over low heat for 15 minutes.
+Mix water, mirin, and sugar in a pot.
+Add the taro and bring it to a boil.
+Once boiling, add the squid and sake, and skim off any scum.
+Cover with an otoshi-buta and let it simmer over low heat for 15 minutes.

 Step 5